archway-network/networks/README.md

 ### Feegrant selection criteria:

-- Feegrants programs aims to have availablity of maximum 2 to 3 relayers on each published path
+- Feegrants programs aims to have availability of maximum 2 to 3 relayers on each published path
 - Feegrants will be reviewed based relayer performance and renewed periodically
 - Relayer must have local full nodes available for both connecting chains
 - Relayer must publish its metadata and signer addresses for both connecting chains.
 Please use [ibc_data_schema.json](../ibc_data.schema.json) for schema reference.